lsv62/DipTrace/source/pattern.rst

 =======
 Menu
 ----
+"Library
+    * Save -- save library in the file
 View
     * Display Origin -- shows a center point and X, Y-axes
     * Define Origin -- change the origin